Are you pregnant and wondering if you should stop working? Here are the top signs to stop working during pregnancy and reasons you should.

 3. You physically can’t perform well at work

-Some jobs are more physically taxing than others.
+Some jobs are more taxing than others.
 Think bartenders, pharmacists, nurses and doctors, hairdressers, or waitresses who are on their feet all day.

 Others are physically demanding even without pregnancy, like loading items at a retail store.
-And still others pose risks you normally wouldn’t think twice about if you weren’t pregnant, like training dogs.
+And still others pose risks you wouldn’t think twice about if you weren’t pregnant, like training dogs.

 Every decision is personal and practical.
 While you wouldn’t quit your desk job the minute you get a headache, you also need to weigh its impact against your health risks.
-Being unable to do work you normally would perform well is a sign to decide how much longer you can work in these conditions.
+Being unable to do work you normally would perform well is a sign to decide how much longer you can keep going in these conditions.

 4. You can’t keep up with work demands and pressure